(0 | 0 Reviews)

 Tips & Secrets

-• Steaming the noodles instead of boiling is mandatory for achieving the most professional-grade authentic structure that doesn't become mushy.
+• Steaming the noodles instead of boiling is mandatory for achieving the most authentic structure that doesn't become mushy.

-• Ensuring the vegetables are stir-fried on high heat provides the absolute secret to achieving superior professional-grade smoky-crunch.
+• Ensuring the vegetables are stir-fried on high heat provides the absolute secret to achieving superior smoky-crunch.

 Nutritional Information(Per 1 portion (300g))